jakeortega/good-morning-bot/README.md

 npm install
 ```

-Before you can run the project you'll need some environment variables:
+> :bulb: Before you can run the project you'll need some environment variables 👇

 ## Environment Variables